 Planted in the prestigious Golden Triangle of Art near the city’s most important museums, the five new restaurants and bars at the new MO are overseen by celebrated Spanish chef Quique Dacosta.
 (Spring)

 The cool Curtain Hotel will be refurbished and reconceived as a London’s sole Mondrian-branded hotel.
 (Hotels like a makeover: The original London Mondrian is now Sea Containers Hotel.)
-(Spring)
+(Summer)

 Ca' di Dio

 A converted 800-year-old farmhouse anchors this new 12-room hotel, with a spa and Michelin-starred chef in wine country.
-(Spring)
+(June)

 Viceroy Kopaonik Serbia